Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 As the second half of their name might suggest, TurboFlix has one very specific streaming service it’s targeting (Can you guess what it is?).
 They’re all about you and your Netflix library, and making sure that you have access to just about everything that Netflix offer, anywhere in the world.

-It’s an attractive offer, one that will appeal to many New Zealanders.
+It’s an attractive offer, one that will appeal to many Canadian users.
 They even have a snappy, Michael Bay style trailer on their website that tells you everything you need to know about the service with a few glorious explosions thrown in for good measure.

 TurboFlix pricing and plans